anandsaini024/dlc_project/project 1/README.md

 # interesting model
 ## number2
 upscale data from 14x14 to 28x28
 then run LeNet on it
+Upscale idea :
+double the pixel then make the images smoother then apply a threshold to have good edges

 ## nMNIST
-LeNet on MNIST data
+LeNet on MNIST data (28x28 images)

 ## numberRecognition
 use encoder/decoder to increase dimension